What is InVision Studio?

 - By choosing a file from the file list (welcome screen)

 - By clicking “Open Studio or Sketch file” (welcome screen)

-- By copying objects from Sketch to Studio (works with Symbols too)
+- By copying Sketch objects into Studio (works with Symbols too)

 Studio also imports .svg files.

 Below: Studio vs. Sketch.
 We noticed only two minor issues.
 Firstly, emojis wouldn’t appear 😢.
 Secondly, the line height was incorrect due to it not being explicitly declared in Sketch (the default value of 23 was left unchanged, we fixed it by declaring it as 23).

 All-in-all, importing is near-accurate, and will surely improve over time anyway.

 Creating a New Studio Project

-Importing aside, starting a new document from scratch is fairly easy as well.
+Importing aside, creating a new document from scratch is fairly easy as well.
 On the welcome screen, you’ll see four artboard options (iPhone X, iPad Air / Mini, iMac, and Blank Canvas).
 For those unfamiliar, all modern-day screen design tools have a boundless canvas, where an artboard is like a canvas within a canvas, but with boundaries.
 These boundaries can be custom, or they can represent a specific device.

 Each option is accompanied by a dropdown list showing similar devices: